Berala railway station

-Berala railway station is located on the Main South line, serving the Sydney suburb of Berala.
-It is served by Sydney Trains T3 Bankstown line services.
+Berala railway station is a heritage-listed railway station located on the Main Southern line, serving the Sydney suburb of Berala.
+It is served by Sydney Trains T3 Liverpool & Inner West Line and T6 Lidcombe & Bankstown Line services.

 History

 The original Berala station opened on 11 November 1912 when a line opened from Lidcombe to Regents Park.
 When it was decided to extend the line from Regents Park to Cabramatta as a branch of the Main South line, a deviation was built and a new Berala station opened on 6 December 1924.
 The NSW Government originally proposed the current alignment of the railway be without rail bridges over Vaughan St and Kerrs Road prompting a Lidcomobe Council led community backlash in the early 1920s.

 An accessibility upgrade, including lift access to the station, was announced in 2015.
 As of August 2017 Berala Station is now wheelchair accessible by way of lift.

 In February 2018, during a Cumberland City Council meeting Councillor Kun Huang cited historical NSW Government land subdivision posters outlining direct train services from Berala to Sydney (via Lidcombe) in the 1930s had a journey time of 22 minutes.

-The NSW Government changes to train services have generally lack community support from Berala commuters, with resentment from the removal of direct services to City Circle and Liverpool via Regents Park in 2013 as well as opposition to the Sydney Metro Southwest project due to the removal of alternative route to City Circle via Bankstown and Sydenham.
+The NSW Government changes to train services have generally lacked community support from Berala commuters, with resentment from the removal of direct services to City Circle and Liverpool via Regents Park in 2013 as well as opposition to the Sydney Metro Southwest project due to the removal of alternative route to City Circle via Bankstown and Sydenham.

-Platforms & services
+Platforms and services

 Historically Berala was served by services from the City Circle and Lidcombe operating to Bankstown and Liverpool on an alternate basis.
 This changed in the early 2000s, when most services to Liverpool were altered to operate via Bankstown.
-Today Berala is served by T3 Bankstown line services terminating at Lidcombe.
-With the terminus of services to Museum changed to Homebush on 20 October 2013, Platform 1 operates 2 daily City services via Strathfield and otherwise operates Lidcombe services.
+With the terminus of services to Museum changed to Homebush on 20 October 2013, Platform 1 operated two daily City services via Strathfield and otherwise operated Lidcombe services.
+Since 19 October 2024, Berala is served by T3 Liverpool & Inner West Line with services to City Circle and shuttle services on the T6 Lidcombe & Bankstown Line.

 Transport links

-Transdev NSW operates one route via Berala station:
+Transit Systems NSW operates one bus route via Berala station, under contract to Transport for NSW: